Debugging Perl DBI

 $dbh->do("some sql");

-Test inserts/updates worked
+Test inserts and updates worked

-Suppose you have the table:
+For example, suppose you have the table:

 table : test